klundberg/KRLCollectionViewGridLayout/README.md

 ## Requirements

-iOS 6.0 or greater, and ARC.
+**Through Cocoapods:** iOS 6.0 or greater, and ARC.

-Example project requires Xcode 6.3, can only run in iOS 8.0+.
+Example project requires Xcode 7.1+, can only run in iOS 8.0+.

 ## Installation

-KRLCollectionViewGridLayout is available through [CocoaPods](http://cocoapods.org).
+KRLCollectionViewGridLayout is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod "KRLCollectionViewGridLayout"
+    pod "KRLCollectionViewGridLayout", "~> 0.4.1"

+You can also install it via [Carthage](https://github.com/Carthage/Carthage).
+To do so, add the following to your Cartfile:

+    github "klundberg/KRLCollectionViewFlowLayout" ~> 0.4.1

 ## Author